-- Pub Med: A site which catalogs publications from scientific journals, including research on essential oils
+- Pub Med: A site that catalogs publications from scientific journals, including research on essential oils

 - Skin Deep: The Environmental Working Group’s searchable database of toxic ingredients in cosmetic and personal care products.
-Skin Deep currently does not test different brands of essential oils, but it is a valuable resource for determining the toxic levels in certain products that use essential oils.
+Skin Deep currently does not test different brands, but it is a valuable resource for determining the toxic levels in certain products that use essential oils.

 DIY Essential Oil Recipe

 With cold and flu season approaching we decided to include an easy make-your-own hand sanitizer recipe.

 Essential Oil Hand Sanitizer, simply mix and add the below ingredients into a small squeeze bottle.

 - 10 drops of Young Living Thieves EO OR 3 drops of each of the following Clove EO, Lemon EO and Eucalyptus EO